DanielJohnston/battleships/README.md

 Seventh implementation: As a player, so that I know when to finish playing, I would like to know when I have won or lost

 Eighth implementation: As a player, so that I can consider my next shot, I would like an overview of my hits and misses so far

+## In-progress user stories

+Ninth implementation: As a player, so that I can play against a human opponent, I would like to play a two-player game